Lost Traffic Ticket in Rhode IslandPage OverviewSUMMARY: How to Find Lost Traffic Ticket Information in Rhode Island

 - "Not guilty."

-Usually, pleading "guilty" or "no contest" means paying the traffic ticket fine and dealing with any associated penalties; pleading "not guilty" means going to court.
+Usually, pleading "guilty" or "no contest" to your moving violation means paying the traffic ticket fine and dealing with any associated penalties; pleading "not guilty" means going to court.
+You may want to consider hiring a traffic ticket attorney if you will be fighting the charge.

 (Plead Guilty or No Contest)